thaitri2005/Text-Mask-Zero/README.md

 # Text Mask Zero
 A free and open-source webpage that masks a message under another message.
-It runs entirely on the front end and is built with Brython!
+Runs entirely on the front end and is built with Brython!

 ### Where Am I?
 Welcome!
 This is the GitHub repo for **Text Mask Zero**, a website that allows you to "encode" and hide any `ascii` text under some other text by using zero-width characters.